rokwire/rokwire-building-blocks-api/eventservice/README.md

 ```

 ### Category Search
 This query supports main categories search and main/sub categories search.
-The request can use  `.` to concatenate the search on the combination of the main category and sub category (e.g., searching main category is `Athletics` and its sub category is `Football`).
+The request can use  `.` to concatenate the search on the combination of the main category and sub category.
 It can also use `&` to append more category search.
-In the below search example, the result will contains all the events whose main category is `Athletics` and meanwhile the sub category must be Football.
+In the below search example, the result will contains all the events whose main category is `Athletics` and meanwhile the sub category must be `Football`.
 The result also contains all the events whose main category is `Community`.
 ```
 /events?category=Athletics.Football&category=Community
 ```